Ajedi32/metalsmith-matters/README.md

 [`metalsmith-s3`](https://github.com/mwishek/metalsmith-s3) in the plugin list so that it parses frontmatter in downloaded files.
 Secondly, this plugin provides a way to pass options to the underlying frontmatter parsing library, [gray-matter](https://github.com/jonschlinkert/gray-matter).
-This you do to things like
+This allows you to do things like
 [change the delimiter used to separate frontmatter from the rest of the file](https://github.com/jonschlinkert/gray-matter#optionsdelims), or
 [set TOML as the default frontmatter format](https://github.com/jonschlinkert/gray-matter#optionslang).